 The focus of our current CDP is to generate clinical data for the CHEMOSAT/Melphalan/HDS in various disease states and validate the safety profile of the current version of the product and treatment procedure.
 We believe that the improvements we have made to CHEMOSAT/Melphalan/HDS and to the PHP procedure have addressed the severe toxicity and procedure-related risks observed during the previous Phase 2 and 3 clinical trials.
-The CDP is also designed to support clinical adoption of and reimbursement for CHEMOSAT in Europe, and to support regulatory approvals in various jurisdictions, including the U.S.
+The CDP is also designed to support clinical adoption of and reimbursement for CHEMOSAT in Europe, and to support regulatory approvals in various jurisdictions, including the United States.

-FOCUS Clinical Trial for Patients with Hepatic Dominant Ocular Melanoma (the FOCUS Trial)
+FOCUS Clinical Trial for Patients with Hepatic Dominant Ocular Melanoma (the FOCUS Trial) - NCT02678572

-In January 2016, we initiated a new pivotal Phase 3 overall survival (OS) clinical trial in hepatic dominant ocular melanoma with the first patient enrolled in February 2016.
+In January 2016, we initiated a new pivotal Phase 3 OS clinical trial in hepatic dominant ocular melanoma with the first patient enrolled in February 2016.
 Called the FOCUS Trial, this new global Phase 3 trial will evaluate the safety, efficacy and pharmacokinetic profile of Melphalan/HDS versus best alternative care in 240 patients with hepatic dominant OM.
 The primary endpoint is a comparison of overall survival between the two study arms.
 Secondary and exploratory endpoints include progression-free survival, overall response rate and Quality of Life (QoL) measures.
 In the FOCUS trial's treatment phase, patients randomized to the Melphalan/HDS arm will receive up to six treatments at intervals of six to eight weeks for up to 12 months.
 Tumor response will be assessed in both study arms every 12 weeks until evidence of hepatic disease progression.
 For patients progressing to the follow-up phase, disease assessment scans will continue every 12 weeks for up to two years.

-The FOCUS Trial will be conducted at leading cancer centers in the United States and Europe.
-The Moffitt Cancer Center in Tampa, Fla. has been activated as a participating center and Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, is serving as the trial's principal investigator.
+The FOCUS Trial is being conducted at leading cancer centers in the United States and Europe.
+The Moffitt Cancer Center in Tampa, Florida was activated as a participating center in January 2016 with Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, serving as the trial's principal investigator.
+In October 2016 we announced the addition of several prestigious cancer centers in the United States and Europe.
+We intend to include approximately 30-40 leading cancer centers in the United States and Europe in the FOCUS Trial

-The FOCUS Trial is being conducted under a Special Protocol Assessment (SPA) we concluded with the U.S. Food and Drug Administration (FDA) in January 2016.
-Under the terms of the SPA, the FOCUS Trial is the only Phase 3 trial required for submission of a New Drug Application.
+The FOCUS Trial is being conducted under a SPA we concluded with the FDA in January 2016.
+Under the terms of the SPA, the FOCUS Trial is the only Phase 3 trial required for submission of an NDA.

-There currently is no standard of care for the treatment of hepatic dominant ocular melanoma.
+There currently is no SOC for the treatment of hepatic dominant ocular melanoma.
 The Melphalan/HDS has been granted orphan drug status by FDA for treatment of patients with ocular melanoma.
-Based on the strength of the efficacy data in this disease observed in our prior Phase 3 clinical trial and the reports of an improved safety profile from approximately 150 patients treated in a non-clinical trial setting in Europe, we are confident that this program can address the concerns raised by the FDA in its CRL.
-We believe that ocular melanoma liver metastases represent a high unmet medical need, and that pursuit of an indication in this disease state represents the fastest path to potential approval of the Melphalan/HDS in the U.S.
+Based on the strength of the efficacy data in this disease observed in our prior Phase 3 clinical trial and the reports of an improved safety profile observed in non-clinical trial experience in Europe, we are confident that this program can address the concerns raised by the FDA in its CRL.
+We believe that ocular melanoma liver metastases represent a significant unmet medical need, and that pursuit of an indication in this disease state represents the fastest path to potential approval of the Melphalan/HDS in the United States.